jleeuwes/komputiloj/secrets-management.md

-The encrypted secrets are stored in the datumoj repository if they are for personal use, or in the komputiloj repository if they must be available for unattened use by some device configured in komputiloj.
+The encrypted secrets are stored in the datumoj repository if they are for personal use, or in the komputiloj repository if they must be available for unattended use by some device configured in komputiloj.

 Komputiloj being public and datumoj being duplicated/synchronizated between multiple devices will make sure these secrets are backed up.